 Thank you to those who have contacted me about animal cruelty sentencing.

+The new Bill will enable tougher prison sentences for the most serious perpetrators of animal cruelty, from the current maximum of six months to up to five years.
 I believe that this increase in sentencing will send a clear message that this behaviour will not be tolerated.
 The maximum five-year sentence will become one of the toughest punishments in Europe, strengthening the UK’s position as a global leader on animal welfare.

 I am aware that a public consultation found 70 per cent of people supported the proposals for tougher prison sentences.
 I am encouraged that the planned change in law means the courts will be able to take a tougher approach to cases such as dog fighting, abuse of puppies and kittens, or gross neglect of farm animals.